The Delusion Dilemma

 Acceptance might mean pivoting to a different sector, reimagining a product for a more receptive market, or even starting anew with the lessons learned from this experience.
 The key is to view this acceptance not as a failure, but as a strategic realignment towards success.

-4. Involve Key Stakeholders: Where possible, involve key investors and team members in the pivot process.
+• Involve Key Players: Where possible, involve key investors and team members in the pivot process.
 This can help maintain buy-in and support.

 Early.
 Often.
 Fast.